dpero/MT-timing/README.md

 Start and finish line sensors are needed.
 For the start I have been using Banner Engineering SM312LV retroreflective photoelectric sensors.
 For the finish I used Banner Engineering SM31E & SM31R infrared opposed beam sensors.
 They are relatively inexpensive (when sourced on eBay), very fast, and operate at a wide voltage range (10-30 Vdc).
 ### Power supply
 You will need a power supply.
 Choose one that will power your sensors and lights.
+### Enclosure
+You will need some sort of enclosure to put all this stuff in.
+My first system used an old PC tower.
+My current system is in a MDF box.
+If I were to build another, I would go smaller.
+The stack lights would be next to each starting line with the cables going back to a central box housing the Arduino and power supply.
 ### BetaBrite sign
 Not required but a nice touch.
 I sourced mine off eBay.
 It is controled from software on the PC via a USB port and a USB->RS232 converter.